 Building the Brand.

 But again I was too chicken shit to just say no. I paid them and had to borrow money from momma to do it.
-This was so humbling.
+Not my proudest moment.

 Do you see the pattern?
 I couldn’t say no. I couldn’t disappoint my old mentor, or this branding dude in the same way I couldn’t disappoint my mom or the Egyptian community.